vahithanoglu/vaha-deskbar/README.md

 # vaha-deskbar

 #### What is it?
 A desktop application to organize your shortcuts and keep your desktop clean.
-It provides icon-sized floating deskbars over other windows on your desktop.

 #### What is its benefit?
 To prevent crowdedness of your desktop due to many shortcuts, you can create as much deskbars as you want and group your shortcuts under them.

+Deskbars are icon-sized floating components which are always displayed over other windows on your desktop.

-Without any interaction only icon-sized always-on-top deskbars are displayed on your desktop.
+Without any interaction only always-on-top deskbars are displayed on your desktop.
 When you click on them shortcuts are displayed in a popup menu.

 #### What kind of shortcuts can be added to deskbars?
 You can create shortcuts for the following types: